https://webassign.org

 Free-Response ( 1.0 marks) Whole-Paper View Save Problem

-If the net force on a s4 r0p5t3oc(ve2 hiouwystem is zero, is the net torque also zero?
-If the net torque on a system is zero, is thpu3vi w 2h5(roco4te0e net force zero?
+If the net force on a system is zero, is the net torqumwgd1fzhdf)e2 -3cqe95mz/t e also zero?
+If the net torque on a system if-mwz1hm9zqdt2 e3/ f 5)gecds zero, is the net force zero?

 Correct Answer: